 In the United States it’s estimated that 50 million people and 95% of adolescents suffer from acne!
 Yet, anecdotal evidence indicates that there is a simple diet that will cure acne for most people.
-Without over simplifying the matter, the acne-curing diet is essentially a creation-based diet, free of industrial and processed foods.
+Without over simplifying the matter, the acne-curing diet is essentially a nature-based diet, free of industrial and processed foods.
 If you’ve heard people say that diet doesn’t affect acne, they’re misinformed, and I’ll provide the evidence.
 Here’s how it works:

 How acne develops: Acne is caused by two basic imbalances in the body.
 First of all, an increase in growth hormones in the body can cause the skin’s sebaceous glands to secrete an extra amount of oil.
 This oil is called sebum and is essential for healthy skin and hair.
 Sebum provides moisture and assists the immune system in creating a barrier against bacteria and viruses.
 Excess oil production wouldn’t be such a big problem on its own, but it often occurs simultaneously with a second imbalance: excess shedding of skin cells.
 Acne forms when dead skin cells plug the skin’s hair follicles, causing oil to accumulate in the pores.
 Once the oil is trapped, the clogged pores can become environments where bacteria grows, which leads to acne.